-Figure 10: Helium measurements in four monitoring boreholes.
+Fig.11: Helium measurements in four monitoring boreholes.

 Identification of distributed stain in the fibre optic data along the entire lengths of some boreholes led to a hypothesis that gas had reached the monitoring boreholes and tracked upwards to Gallery 08.
-A miniRUEDI portable mass spectrometer (Brennwald et al., 2016) was used to measure the helium at the wellhead of four of the monitoring boreholes (BGT-6 to BGT-9), as shown in Fig.10.
+A miniRUEDI portable mass spectrometer (Brennwald et al., 2016) was used to measure the helium at the wellhead of four of the monitoring boreholes (BGT-6 to BGT-9), as shown in Fig.11.
 These all showed elevated levels of helium, between 50 and 350 times the atmospheric background.
 It must be noted that the experimental setup was not optimised for gas measurement and that quantitative analysis is problematic.
-However, all four boreholes showed elevated helium at the top of the borehole/gallery floor, demonstrating that gas had directly reached the monitoring boreholes and was venting to the gallery above.
+However, all four boreholes showed elevated helium at the top of the borehole/gallery floor, demonstrating that gas had directly reached the monitoring boreholes and was venting to the gallery above despite the boreholes being grouted.
 The value recorded here is even larger than what was measured as dissolved in formation water (0.002 - 0.2 hPa, Weber et al., 2023).
 Furthermore, posterior measurements showed that the background value is similar to the atmospheric content and reflecting the gas content of the gallery.

 The final stage of the gas injection test was a shut-in.
 Gas injection was stopped at Day 875.65, and the gas pressure allowed to equilibrate whilst monitoring how the observation boreholes evolved.
 Gas pressure reduced over a 28-day period to reach a minimum of 870 kPa at Day 903.56; therefore, gas pressure had reduced by 375 kPa because of shut-in.